AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-15.md

 ## What Is the Modern Data Stack?

-The modern data stack refers to a collection of tools—often cloud-native—that work together to support the full data lifecycle: ingestion, transformation, storage, orchestration, and analysis.
+The modern data stack refers to a collection of tools: often cloud-native, that work together to support the full data lifecycle: ingestion, transformation, storage, orchestration, and analysis.

 Typically, this stack includes: